5 UK Budget Planner Mistakes Costing You Hundreds [2026]

 This mistake is about mindset as much as method.
 Many people create a budget once, feel satisfied with the exercise, and then never revisit it.
 Life, however, does not stay still.
 Your income changes.
 Your expenses shift.
 Your circumstances evolve.
 A budget that was accurate six months ago may be significantly out of date today — potentially by £100 to £300 per month.

 Common life changes that require a budget update include a pay rise or pay cut, starting or finishing a fixed-term contract, a change in household size such as a new baby or a partner moving in or out or a child leaving home, moving house or changing your rent or mortgage payment, a change in commuting costs, taking on new debt or paying off existing debt, and a change in benefits, tax credits, or pension contributions.
+Separation or divorce is one of the largest and most under-modelled shocks to a household budget — our UK Cost of Divorce Calculator quantifies the full legal, mediation, and court-fee bill for contested vs uncontested routes, while our UK Divorce Financial Settlement Calculator models pension offsetting, housing equity split, and spousal maintenance so the post-separation budget is based on a real settlement shape rather than an assumption.

 Pro Tip